Version

 Multi-Proj is a comprehensive tool for the rapid creation, maintenance, and use of DLLs in Clarion for Windows.

-When your program grows large, there comes a point when you start to consider breaking it up into many app files, that create DLL's.
+If you have any of the following situations then you are a candidate for Multi-Proj When your program grows large, there comes a point when you start to consider breaking it up into many app files, that create DLL's.
 This process can lead to quite a bit more overhead, functions have to be prototyped, procedures need to be exported, and so on.
 Multi-Proj has been designed to automate as much of this Multi-App-Management as possible.
 It also allows you finer control over how each application interacts with the others.

 Another popular use for Multi-Proj, even if you only have one app file, is the ability to create versions that substitute a different driver than the one specified in the dictionary.
 This means, for example, that migrating from one driver to another is much easier with Multi-Proj especially if you need to maintain support for both drivers.